danielstieger/javaxbus/README.md

 * calling close() will unreg. handlers, shutdown the receiver thread and close the connection, cleaning up all ressources neatly
 * the library draws heavily on [mjson](https://bolerio.github.io/mjson/), a json object implementation for java
 * you can use send() with a handler to respond to an expected reply by the server
-* if using send() with an handler, server side fails are dispatched to that handler (not to the error handler, type: err)
+* if send() is used with a reply handler, server side fails are dispatched to that handler (not to the error handler, type: err - instead of type: message)
+* if send() with reply handler does not receive a reply within 30sec, a fail is issued (type: err) by vertx.
+See the vertx documentation for further information

 # Usage